 INDIANA COUNTY, PENNSYLVANIA, (877) 746-3426, info@VisitIndianaCountyPA.org.
 Come for Learning.
 Take Home an Experience in Indiana County, Pennsylvania.
 Start your adventure in “The Christmas Tree Capital of the World” by learning about the process of growing Christmas trees, or learn about history at the Blairsville Underground Railroad History Center.
 Indiana, the birthplace and childhood home of film icon Jimmy Stewart, offers a Museum and the town of Smicksburg hosts guests at an Amish Wedding Feast.
 Additional interactive programs include visiting a pottery studio, participating in environmental programs or stepping into a replica of a medieval castle.
 For details: (877) 746-3426.
 Free backpack to each student! www.VisitIndianaCountyPA.org.

-JOHN HEINZ NATIONAL WILDLIFE REFUGE AT TINICUM, USFWS, 8601 Lindbergh Blvd, Philadelphia, PA 19153, 215/ 365 3118, Erika_Scarborough@fws.gov.
+JOHN HEINZ NATIONAL WILDLIFE REFUGE AT TINICUM, USFWS, 8601 Lindbergh Blvd.
+Philadelphia, PA 19153, 215-365-3118, firstname.lastname@example.org.
 John Heinz National Wildlife Refuge at Tinicum was established in 1972 for the purpose of preserving, restoring, and developing the natural area known as Tinicum Marsh, to promote environmental education, and to afford visitors an opportunity to study wildlife in its natural habitat.
-Its high-quality programs promote natural and cultural resource stewardship, demonstrate the conservation of urban wildlife habitat, encourage compatible outdoor public use, and serve as a living classroom to connect people with nature and local history.
-Those who visit John Heinz National Wildlife Refuge are inspired to take action to improve the quality of life for themselves and those around them. www.fws.gov/heinz.
+John Heinz National Wildlife Refuge at Tinicum is a green respite nestled within the urban setting of the city of Philadelphia.
+Refuge lands are a thriving sanctuary teeming with a rich diversity of fish, wildlife, and plants native to the Delaware Estuary.
+Healthy and productive expanses of freshwater tidal marsh, open waters, mudflats, and forests support the hundreds of species that breed, rear their young, rest during migration, and call the refuge home year-round. http://www.fws.gov/refuge/John_Heinz/.

 PEARL S. BUCK HOUSE, 520 Dublin Road, Perkasie, PA 18944, 215-249-0100, email@example.com.
 The Pearl S. Buck House is the home of the Nobel and Pulitzer Prize-winning author, Pearl S. Buck.
 Situated on 68-acres, the National Historic Landmark site features award-winning gardens, walking trails, picnic areas, a Cultural Center, international gift shop and Pearl S. Buck’s gravesite.
 One-hour guided tours of the farmhouse estate include a presentation of her life and historical interpretations of her artifacts including the typewriter and desk she used to write The Good Earth.
 The Awards Room showcases her honors including the Nobel Prize.
 Discover educational resources at www.pearlsbuck.org/resources.
 Tours offered seven days a week.
 Visit www.pearlsbuck.org/house for information.